-Tuition Payment Late Charge - A late payment charge of \$150 will be assessed if the student fails to make payment arrangements or pay tuition on or before the first day of the semester or term.
+Tuition Payment Late Charge - A late payment charge of \$250 will be assessed if the student fails to make payment arrangements or pay tuition on or before the payment due date.

-Returned Check Charge - A charge of \$20 will be assessed if a check processed for payment is returned by the issuing bank.
+Returned Check Charge - A charge of \$20 will be assessed if a check or electronic check/ACH transaction processed for payment is returned by the issuing bank.